New European Commentary

 The statement that Michal loved David in 1 Sam.
 18:20 is about the only example of love marriage in the Old Testament or a statement that a woman fancied a man.
 We note how by 2 Sam.
 6:18 she watches David out of her window and "despising him in her heart".
 And she is punished for that by barrenness.
 She let him out of a window in loyalty to him (1 Sam.
 19:12) but in 2 Sam.
 6 she watches him from a window and despises him.
 The other women who watched from windows in the Bible are both bad- the bad woman of Proverbs 7 who watches a man from her window and goes out to seduce him; Jezebel (2 Kings 9:30-37) and Sisera's mother (Jud.
 5:28,29).
 Infatuated love turned to hatred, and so again we see how psychologically credible are the Biblical histories.
 Her possession of teraphim and falsely telling her father that David had threatened to kill her... all suggest an unspirituality.
 We could assume that although her father was now dead by the time of 2 Sam.
 6, Michal had moved from love of David to the love of her father Saul and what he stood for.
 Therefore in 2 Sam.
 6:16 as she looks out from her window, Michal is described as being "Michal daughter of Saul".
 In the previous window scene she is called "David’s wife Michal" (1 Sam.
 19:11).
 And again we see this so often- one partner with a mission becomes hated by the other partner when they no longer support the mission, and return to the loyalties of their youth.
 Both Michal and her brother Jonathan are described as loving David with the same Hebrew word ahab.
 But her love didn't abide the test of time; Jonathan's did.
 David may well have this in mind when he laments at Jonathan's death that Jonathan’s love was more wonderful to him than the love of women (2 Sam.
 1:26).

-Clearly Jacob, Laban and Rachel are reflected in David, Saul and Michal.
+Clearly the triangle of Jacob, Laban and Rachel is reflected in that of David, Saul and Michal.
 All these connections cannot be mere coincidence.
 We naturally enquire why such similarities constantly occur between the lives of God's people.
 We see the same thing today, the deeper we engage with other believers and get to know them.
 The repeated circumstances occur over time [between us and earlier believers we meet in the Bible] and also horizontally between us and present believers whom we know.
 We see the same Divine hallmark and way of operating in our lives, as comfort that indeed man is not alone- not least because our apparently unique situations aren't in fact so unique.